PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 else:
 	print("a is less than b")
 ```

+We use an `else` to just default to "a is less than b".

 # Functions
 Lets make our own function.
 Delete all our boring code and type in the exciting following code!